You are here

 FINDINGS AND RESULTS

 Evidence suggests that the establishment of a suitable benefit sharing mechanism is achievable, provided realities on the ground and a certain number of challenges are addressed effectively.
-The work produced an overview and three main reports available on this page:
+The work produced an overview and three main reports available at left on this page: